ddaquel/website/README.md

-Welcome to the the personal site of Derek Daquel.
+Welcome to the personal site of Derek Daquel.

 From here you can visit: